If your insurer has requested a PMA, call me on 05793 20836. One of our insurers may be able to offer you cover immediately.

 Underwriting will review it and hopefully offer you cover.

-Unlikely but if you do, it will take the form of a medical exam either with your GP or an independent GP chosen by the insurer.
+Unlikely, but if you do, it will take the form of a medical exam either with your GP or an independent GP chosen by the insurer.

 Has your insurer requested a life insurance medical report?

-If so, you should get in touch because another insurer may be able to offer you cover based on a questionnaire alone.
+Another insurer may be able to offer you cover based on a questionnaire alone.